feliixx/mgodatagen/README.md

 ### BoundAggregator

-Get lower ang higher values for a specific field for documents from `<database>.<collection>` matching a specific query.
+Get the lowest and highest value for a specific field of documents in `<database>.<collection>` matching a specific query.
 To use a variable of the document in the query, prefix it with "$$"